zeek/spicy/doc/tutorial/index.rst

 TFTP grammar to call two helper functions that the Spicy plugin makes
 available: ``zeek::confirm_protocol`` once we have successfully parsed a request, and ``zeek::reject_protocol`` in case we encounter a parsing error.
-While could put this code right into ``tftp.spicy``, we prefer to store it inside separate Spicy file (``zeek_tftp.spicy``) because this is Zeek-specific logic:
+While we could put this code right into ``tftp.spicy``, we prefer to store it inside separate Spicy file (``zeek_tftp.spicy``) because this is Zeek-specific logic: